 This is scary because most of our schools and other institutions do not foster innovation and creativity.
 I think many people will be left on the sidelines of the creative economy until we develop support systems that can help people tap their innate abilities that were ignored for much of the past century.
 Machines have already replaced most physical labour.
 Networked computer systems will continue to rapidly replace human thinking for logical and analytical processes.What is left is creativity.
 The demand for innovative ideas (like new business models) and creative ideas (like games and movies) is probably infinite.
 However, at this time, the supply is still limited.
 Platforms that can leverage collective creativity may be a way to get people into the new economy.
 Some existing organizations, like corporations or universities, could help, but they must significantly restructure.

-Céline Schillinger, a fellow change agent, says that companies must cultivate their rebels in order to remain relevant to their workers, while staying competitive in their arenas.
+Céline Schillinger, says that companies must cultivate their rebels in order to remain relevant to their workers, while staying competitive in their arenas.
 These rebels can let them see beyond the organization’s walls.
 Rebellious people are essential for a new economy that no longer requires the diligence and obedience now provided by networked computers.
 The rebel spirit is the competitive advantage for innovation and creativity.
 Most organizations do everything possible to extinguish it, but rebels can help cycle more quickly through increasingly shorter stages of competitive advantage.
 The new economy’s equivalent of the industrial assembly line will likely be some system that celebrates rebels.
 This will be an epochal shift in management thinking.

 Rawn Shah once told me that knowledge is evolving faster than can be codified in formal systems and is depreciating in value over time.
 This pretty well sums up the situation.
 Humans have the ability to deal with some very complex things, yet too often our societal and organizational barriers block us from using our abilities.
 In the new economy, it’s not what you know, but what you do with what you can learn, that will be valued.
 It will take rebels on the edges to do this.